Wide Band Interaction Impedance and Mode Excitation in Glide Symmetric Double Corrugated Waveguides for mm-wave TWTs: A different BB Glide SWS

+In some cases, the BB Glide geometry in Fig. \ref{fig:unit-cells}(b) leads to interesting dispersion diagrams and useful values of the interaction impedance associated to the $n = 1$ Floquet harmonic modal branch with positive slope.
+Let us consider for example a DCW with BB Glide symmetry as in Fig. \ref{fig:unit-cells}(b), with unit cell dimensions (in mm): $a = 1.8$, $b = 0.45$, $a_{pin}$ = 0.09, $h_{pin}$ = 0.327, $d$ = 0.505 and $g$ = 0.17.
+Some of these dimensions are the same as those in \cite{Basu2021}.
 The dispersion diagram of the modes in the waveguide is shown in Fig. \ref{fig:BB_Glide_Paoloni}(a).
-It is rather different from what is presented in Section II: There are two branches with positive group velocity in the region $2< \beta d/\pi<3$, the solid green and the solid blue (see Fig. \ref{fig:dispersion_diagram}(b) for comparison).
-The upper mode in solid green has a positive group velocity in the region $2 <\beta d/\pi < 2.8$, meaning that this modal branch can be used for synchronization with the electron beam to design a TWT amplifier.
+It is rather different from what is presented in Section II: There are two branches with positive slope in the region $2< \beta d/\pi<3$, the solid green and the solid blue (see Fig. \ref{fig:dispersion_diagram}(b) for comparison).
+The upper mode in solid green has a positive slope in the region $2 <\beta d/\pi < 2.8$, meaning that this modal branch can be used for synchronization with the electron beam to design a TWT amplifier.
 The interaction impedance is calculated using (\ref{eqn:interaction_impedance}) and plotted as a function of frequency in Fig. \ref{fig:BB_Glide_Paoloni}(b), for both the solid-blue lower and solid-green upper modes: the solid blue mode has a vanishing interaction impedance, exhibiting a behavior similar to the BB Glide case shown in Fig. \ref{fig:Interaction_impedance}.
 Instead, the interaction impedance plotted in the solid green related to the upper solid-green branch in Fig. \ref{fig:BB_Glide_Paoloni}(a), shows that this mode is suitable for the interaction, having a non-zero interaction impedance (an analogous conclusion was reached in \cite{Basu2021,Patent}).
 However, even though the interaction impedance is non vanishing for the $n=1$ harmonic component of the higher-band mode, the extended bandwidth as a consequence of the glide symmetry is not present.
 Indeed, interesting observations are made when we compare the dispersion diagrams in Fig. \ref{fig:dispersion_diagram}(b) and in Fig. \ref{fig:BB_Glide_Paoloni}(a), both relative to BB Glide SWSs.
+The dispersion diagram in Fig. \ref{fig:dispersion_diagram}(b) shows: (i) a very wide band resulting from the disappearing of the bandgap at $\beta d/\pi=3$, which is in the middle of the branch of positive slope, and (ii) there are no other modes in the same frequency range, besides the presence of the mode with negative slope.
+The dispersion diagram of the solid-green upper mode in Fig. \ref{fig:BB_Glide_Paoloni}(a) shows: (i) a much smaller bandwidth, despite the disappearing of the bandgap at $\beta d/\pi=3$; (ii) the solid-blue lower mode with positive slope over a wide frequency band, which has a vanishing interaction impedance, still shows the disappearing of the bandgap at $\beta d/\pi=3$, because of glide symmetry; (iii) both modes however experience the closure of the bandgap at $\beta d/\pi=3$ close to their upper band edge; (iv) there are two modes with positive slope, besides the two modes with negative slope.
+In other words, the dispersion diagram shown in Fig. \ref{fig:BB_Glide_Paoloni}(a) is complex and results from few mode interactions.
+One can also recognize that both dispersion curves have a minimum (either at $\beta d/\pi=0$ or at $\beta d/\pi=2$) between two maxima, which is a condition related to the split band edge (SBE) discussed in \cite{Figotin07SlowWaveRes,Chabanov08StronResTra} and that may lead also to the presence of a degenerate band edge (DBE) \cite{Figotin07SlowWaveRes,Othman17ExpDem,Zheng22SymthMeasDBE} when properly selecting the dimensions.
+An application of the DBE in linear beam devices is the "multimode synchronization regime" for low threshold BWOs \cite{Othman16LowStarting, Zuboraj17PropDBE}.